-It maybe the simple story of a lovely lady who met a man named Brady and their half dozen of kids, but it’s also the “Neverending Story”.
-That enduring show originally aired from 1969 to 1974, but with reruns made available, the show has never been completely off the air.
-But their legacy goes on much longer.
-Several sequel series, reunion specials, parody movies and other projects have been made since.
-Here’s a Timeline…
+It maybe the simple story of a lovely lady who met a man named Brady and their half dozen kids, but it’s also the “Neverending Story”.
+That enduring show originally aired from 1969 to 1974, but with reruns made available, the original show has never been completely off the air.
+But the Bradys legacy goes on much longer.
+Several sequel series, reunion specials, parody movies and other projects have been made.
+Here’s a timeline of every Brady Bunch show up to this point and a few extras too.

 What made The Brady Bunch unique is that it was about a blended family.
 When Carol Martin (Florence Henderson) met Mike Brady (Robert Reed), she had three daughters: Marcia (Maureen McCormick), Jan (Eve Plumb) and the youngest one in curls, Cindy (Susan Olsen).
 Mike had three boys of his own: Greg (Barry Williams), Peter (Christopher Knight) and Bobby (Mike Lookinland).
 The family was made complete with housemaid, Alice (Alice B. Davis).

-Created by Sherwood Schwartz, the show has a strong nostalgic value, despite the fact that it was never a huge hit during its original run on ABC.
-The cheery show has often been mocked for its silliness, squeaky clean characters and cheesy dialogue while at the same time, praised for its positive messages and moral lessons.
+Created by Sherwood Schwartz, this show has a strong nostalgic value, despite the fact that it was never a huge hit during its original run on ABC.
+On top of that, it has often been mocked for its silliness, squeaky clean characters and cheesy dialogue while at the same time, praised for its positive messages and moral lessons.
 The Bradys were what many of us wanted our families to be like.

 Christmas with the Brady Bunch album